pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :widths: 20,5,50

 Dependency management,✅,Poetry helps you add dependencies to your `pyproject.toml` metadata. _NOTE: currently Poetry adds dependencies using an approach that is slightly out of alignment with current Python peps - however there is a plan to fix this in an upcoming release._ Allows you to organize dependencies in groups: docs; package; tests.
-Dependency pinning,✖✅ ,Poetry offers dependency pinning however it does so in a way that can be problematic for some packages.
+Dependency pinning,✖✅ ,Poetry offers dependency pinning however it's default approach can be problematic for some packages.
 Read below for more.
 Select your environment manager of choice (conda; venv; etc),✅ , Poetry allows you to either use its simple environment management tool or select the environment manager that you want to use for managing your package.
 [Read more about its built in environment management options](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).
 Publish to PyPI and test PyPI,✅,Poetry supports publishing to both test PyPI and PyPI Version Control based versioning,✅ , The plugin (Poetry dynamic versioning)[https://github.com/mtkennerly/poetry-dynamic-versioning] supports versioning using git tags with Poetry.
 Version bumping, ✅ , Poetry supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards,✖✅,Poetry does not quite support current packaging standards for adding metadata to the **pyproject.toml** file but plans to fix this in an upcoming release.
-Install your package in editable mode,✅,Poetry supports installing your package in editable mode using `--editable` Build your SDist and wheel distributions,✅,
+Install your package in editable mode,✅,Poetry supports installing your package in editable mode using `--editable` Build your sdist and wheel distributions,✅,
 ```

 <!-- TODO: update this given responses here: https://github.com/python-poetry/poetry/discussions/7525 -->

 ### Challenges with Poetry

 Some challenges of Poetry include:

-* Poetry pins dependencies using an "upper bound" limit specified with the `^` symbol by default.
+- Poetry, by default, pins dependencies using an "upper bound" limit specified with the `^` symbol by default.
 See breakout below for more regarding why this is potentially problematic.
-* Doesn't support version control based versioning without a plugin
-* *Minor:* The way Poetry currently adds metadata to your pyproject.toml file does not does not follow current Python standards.
+- _Minor:_ The way Poetry currently adds metadata to your pyproject.toml file does not does not follow current Python standards.
 However, this is going to be addressed when they release version 2.0.

 Poetry is an excellent tool.
-Use caution when pinning dependencies as
+Use caution when using it to pin dependencies as
-Poetry's approach to pinning has been showing to be problematic for many builds.
+Poetry's approach to pinning can be problematic for many builds.

 <!--https://github.com/py-pkgs/py-pkgs/issues/95#issuecomment-1035584750
 discusses the slight differences in how poetry adds deps....-->